sd2379/docs-oxd-prod/3.1.0/sources/old folders/framework/node/index.md

 **Prerequisite**
 ```
-You have to install gluu server and oxd-local in your hosting server to use oxd-node library with your oxd-node-demo application.
+You have to install gluu server and oxd-server in your hosting server to use oxd-node library with your oxd-node-demo application.
 ```

 # Configuration: